ezc/marathon/mesos-client/README.md

   val killSwitch: UniqueKillSwitch
   ```

-  It also provides a number of helper methods to build mesos calls e.g. `def accept(frameworkId: FrameworkID, accepts: Accept): Call` will return an `Accept` call.
+  It also provides a number of helper methods to build mesos calls e.g. `def accept(accepts: Accept): Call` will return an `Accept` call.